go-spatial/tegola-web-demo/README.md

 ## State (Query)

-The state of the map is stored in the URI of the web page to allow for sharing of links that will recreate the map.
+The state of the map is stored in the URI to allow for sharing of links that will recreate the map.
 The query state parameters are defined below:

 - `zoom` - defines the zoom of the map based on the zoom levels in the Mapbox rendering library (Open Layers zoom value is one higher than Mapbox's for the same viewport)
 - `longitude` - defines the longitude value of the center of the map (web mercator 3857 projection)